jiwon-lieb/api-ref/mbti-pep-talk-api/reference-docs.md

 <mark style="color:green;">`GET`</mark> `/api/peptalk/`

-Retrieves a random pep talk for the specified MBTI and mood.
+Retrieves a random pep talk for a specified MBTI and mood.

 ### **Headers**